rhmaxdotorg/pulsechain-validator/README.md

 # PulseChain Testnet Validator Node Setup Helper Scripts for Ubuntu Linux

-Read ALL the instructions as they will explain and tell you how to run these scripts
+Read ALL the instructions as they will explain and tell you how to run these scripts and the caveats.
+When you download the script, you may need to `chmod +x pulsechain-validator-setup.sh` to make the script executable and able to run on the system.

 # Description